Sometimes you don’t want to wait for a vacation to get out of town for a bit! That’s where our list of day trips from Cincinnati comes in!

 Caesar Creek State Park, Ohio

-From downtown Cincinnati: 44 miles, ~1 hour drive
+Distance from downtown Cincinnati: 44 miles, approx. 1 hour drive

 Caesar Creek State Park is another park that’s close enough to Cincinnati to make it an easy day trip, but far enough way to feel like you’re getting out of town: